LoginRadius/docs/content/guide/webhook/index.md

      },
 }
 ```
+Where:
 - **HookName**: Webhook event which is triggered.
 - **Time**: The timestamp when the hook is triggered.
 - **HookId**: A uniquely generated number associated with the triggered hook.
 - **Data**: The object that contains information about the event associated with the webhook.

-##Webhook Security
+## Webhook Security

 LoginRadius follows the best practices to ensure your endpoint security and provides several ways to verify that triggered events are securely coming from LoginRadius:

-Note: You can change the list of subscribed events through the API at any time.
-By default, Webhooks are only subscribed to the push event
+> Note: You can change the list of subscribed events through the API at any time.
+By default, Webhooks are only subscribed to the push event.

 All the Webhooks configured URL must use HTTPS as it is more secure.
 To use HTTPS, you must have a valid SSL/TLS certificate.
 A signature field is passed in every Webhook payload header to the subscribed URL.
 The signature field value contains API secret and payload body in the hashed form.
-The signature data field can be used to verify that the source of data for each incoming POST request is LoginRadius.
+You can use the signature data field to verify that the source of data for each incoming POST request is LoginRadius.

 The following is a sample script in .NET that can be used to generate a signature field from the LoginRadius API secret and Webhook payload Body.
 You can compare this generated signature with the signature field value in the Webhook payload header to validate the Webhook source of data.

-Replace <LoginRadius API secret> with API secret for your LoginRadius site in the below code.
-Replace <Webhook payload body> with Webhook payload Body in string format The code will write the derived signature in the console.
+Replace <LoginRadius API secret> with API secret for your LoginRadius account in the below code.
+Replace <Webhook payload body> with Webhook payload Body in string format.
+The code will write the derived signature in the console.

 ```javascript